 Gráinne Meehan, from Dublin, is Deaf and attended mainstream school in the Glasnevin area at both primary and secondary level.
 She holds the position of secretary on the Irish Deaf Youth Association board.
-Gráinne is a graduate of the MA in Community and Youth Work professional programme in Maynooth University and is currently a full-time PhD candidate with the Department of Applied Social Studies in Maynooth University.
-Her research explores the lived experiences of Deaf and Hard-of-Hearing women accessing reproductive and sexual health services and information in Ireland.
+Gráinne is a graduate of the MA in Community and Youth Work professional programme in Maynooth University and recently completed a full-time PhD candidate with the Department of Applied Social Studies in Maynooth University.
+Her research explored the lived experiences of Deaf and Hard-of-Hearing women accessing reproductive and sexual health services and information in Ireland.

 - Audit and Finance Committee

 - Governance Risk Committee